jamesmontemagno/app-monkeys/README.md

 ### Bring in App Indexing namespaces

-In the Activity that you wish to add the App Indexing APIs to add the following using statements:
+In the Activity that you wish to add the App Indexing API, in this case the monkey details page, add the following using statements:

 ```csharp
 using Android.Gms.AppIndexing;